helidon-io/helidon/docs/mp/reactivemessaging/kafka.md

 ## Overview

 Connecting streams to Kafka with Reactive Messaging is easy to do.
-There is a standard Kafka client behind the scenes, all the [producer](https://kafka.apache.org/28/documentation.html#producerconfigs) and [consumer](https://kafka.apache.org/28/documentation.html#consumerconfigs) configs can be propagated through messaging config.
+There is a standard Kafka client behind the scenes, all the [producer][producer] and [consumer][consumer] configs can be propagated through messaging config.

 ## Maven Coordinates

-To enable Reactive Kafka Connector, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable Reactive Kafka Connector, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>